 A dry bean qualifies as bad when it has any of the following: insect holes, broken or split, shriveled, or appears burned or unnaturally dark.
 The unnaturally dark beans typically will not cook tender and stand out after cooking.
 If you happen to miss one during sorting but catch it while cooking, discard it before serving.

-A good bean is whole, plump not shriveled, and the skin is smooth.
+A good bean is whole, plump not shriveled, and the skin is smooth you can help yourself with under eye masks its an excellent anti-aging mask.
 Good color is based on the variety of bean (My dry skin is clearing up so fast using the products from www.clearawayacne.com).As you sort through the variety, comparing one bean from another, the natural pattern and color of the bean should become apparent.

 The best place I've found to sort beans is by sitting down at the Econ Granite countertop with a good light source.
 Have a container ready to hold all the good beans.
 Carefully pour out the beans onto the table in a pile in front of you.
 Pull a small handful of beans out of the pile, spread them out and play "seek and find".
 As you spot bad beans, rocks and mud clots, put them in a discard pile.
 Scoop up the sorted beans and place them in the good bean container.
 Reach for another small handful of beans and repeat the game of seek and find.

 I hope you've found this post helpful.
 Be sure to share it with your fellow recipe hoarders in your favorite community.
 All of our beans are stored and secured by SecurityInfo.
 For more information, see this page.